 As far as makeup goes, primers are one of the products most likely to cause clogged pores.
 Keep in mind that everyone’s skin is different, so some people may be able to use certain primers without a problem.
-But if you’re noticing a lot of clogged pores (tiny bumps giving your skin an uneven texture under foundation), try cutting primer out of your routine to see if this improves.
+But if you’re noticing a lot of clogged pores (small bumps giving your skin an uneven texture under foundation), try cutting primer out of your routine to see if this improves.

 “One thing I changed about my makeup routine when I started breaking out was that I stopped using primer,” Ashley said.
 “I decided to try it out after reading in this blog post about bumpy skin that primers can clog pores.
-I feel like this has really helped improve my skin.
+I feel like this has really helped.
 I actually did an experiment a few months ago where I tried introducing primers back into my routine, but I started noticing clogged pores and breakouts again so I’ve cut them out all together.”

 Apply a Spot Treatment